 “It is important to note that a culture of inclusion will benefit everyone.
 Things that might be an accommodation for a person with disabilities might, in the end, benefit other people.
 For example, adding power-operated doors could also help other associates who might need assistance while carrying packages or pushing carts.

 “But, in essence, accommodations do not have to be difficult to provide.
 Allowing for a different work schedule for example, in order to facilitate the person who might need time off for physical therapy or to arrive via public transportation is not difficult.
 Also, providing computers with software that provides assistance to low vision or hearing impaired people is also readily available.

 “The point is that if we open our minds to the idea that making accommodations is not difficult—but would benefit both the employee and the employer—it will go a long way to tear down barriers that we might have in the workplace.”

 Employers may qualify for a tax credit or other types of funding to help provide the reasonable accommodation.
-Refer to The Americans with Disabilities Act: A Primer for Small Business from the EEOC for further description.
+Refer to Equal Employment Opportunity Commission (EEOC) for further description.

 To help make an informed decision, refer to the Employers’ Practical Guide to Reasonable Accommodation Under the Americans with Disabilities Act (ADA) from the Job Accommodation Network.

 For more information on hiring people with disabilities, refer to the article Adding Workers With Disabilities to Your Payroll: Info for Employers.

 Cloud-based, full service payroll software can save you time and money every pay period.
 Patriot Software offers an HR software add-on to safely hold personnel files (HR), and online time and attendance software that also shares documents–like your reasonable accommodation policy–with employees (Time & Attendance).
 Try it for free today!